Decentralized Governance of Autonomous AI Agents: Introduction

-Artificial intelligence (AI) is reaching a defining moment in its integration into our society.
-This next step in the “race to AI” will be marked by the emergence of AI agents at scale - autonomous AI systems capable of advanced reasoning, iterative planning, and self-directed actions (Xi et al., 2023).
+The next step in the “race to AI” will be marked by the emergence of AI agents at scale - autonomous AI systems capable of advanced reasoning, iterative planning, and self-directed actions (Xi et al., 2023).
 AI agents exhibit a high degree of autonomy, both in their ability to perform tasks in pursuit of a goal independently as well as in their ability to learn and adapt over time across a multitude of contexts (Guo et al., 2024).
 Because of their ability to automate complex tasks and enhance informed decision-making, AI agents are expected to transform various industries, including healthcare, finance, and governance.
 However, this transformative potential also introduces profound societal and legal implications, particularly as AI agents operate with increasing independence and become undeniably influential in our society.
 As highlighted in a recent Science publication (Bengio et al., 2024), current governance structures for AI lack appropriate considerations for autonomous AI agents, underscoring the urgent need for a framework that accounts for the latest advancements in AI technology.